Last Updated on January 2, 2021 by Lori Geurin

 - Heart palpitations or Lyme carditis

-Stage 3: Late Persistent Lyme Disease, Or Chronic Lyme
+Stage 3: Chronic Lyme Disease (Or Late Persistent Lyme Disease) Symptoms

-- Extreme exhaustion which is not relieved by sleeping or resting
+- Extreme exhaustion, not relieved by sleeping or resting

 - Inability to control facial muscles